redrails/old-blog/_posts/2017-06-04-predicting-football-results-with-statistical-modelling.md

-We have irrefutable evidence that violates the whole basis of our model, rendering this whole post as pointless as Sunderland!!!
+We have irrefutable evidence that violates a fundamental assumption of our model, rendering this whole post as pointless as Sunderland!!!
 Or we can build on our crude first attempt.
 Rather than a simple univariate Poisson model, we might have [more success](http://www.ajbuckeconbikesail.net/wkpapers/Airports/MVPoisson/soccer_betting.pdf) with a [bivariate Poisson distriubtion](http://www.stat-athens.aueb.gr/~karlis/Bivariate%20Poisson%20Regression.pdf).
 The [Weibull distribution](https://en.wikipedia.org/wiki/Weibull_distribution) has also been proposed as a [viable alternative](http://www.sportstradingnetwork.com/article/journal/using-the-weibull-count-distribution-for-predicting-the-results-of-football-matches/).
 These might be topics for future blog posts.

 ## Summary